Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 Your perfectly imperfect life starts with a clean space.
 While your mind is at its best in a healthy, cleansed body, so is your body that thrives in a decluttered environment.
 Too many unnecessary things clutter both your body and mind.
 You hold on to the things that you don’t even need.
 Piles and piles of clothes that don’t even fit in your closet frustrate you.
 Often, you don’t even know what you have, but keep buying more and more stuff.

 The Japanese who usually live in small places, especially in such big cities as Tokyo or Yokohama, find it irrational.
 More space for the stuff, less space to enjoy your place.
-This certainly goes agains the wabi sabi perfectly imperfect way of living.
+This certainly goes against wabi sabi’s perfectly imperfect way of living.
 So the Japanese use only what they need.
 And most importantly, they use their space wisely, finding the right place for all of their items to live.

 2. Stick to Earthy Shades

-Natural colors prevails in the majority of the Japanese houses.
+Natural colors prevail in the majority of Japanese houses.
 Brown shades that remind of the color of earth intermix with lighter hues of bamboo furniture and greenish or yellowish tatami mats.
 Top it off with green shades of potted plants and you get a perfectly imperfect, wabi-sabi-influenced home.

 3. Replace Plastic with Natural Materials